axyoung/axyoung.github.io/README.md

 >
 > These include projects related to algorithms, assembly code, Hack the Box, Networking, AI and more.
 >
-> Some highlights include my research into social biases in LLMs as a graduate studnet and ny final undergraduate project where I looked at deepfakes on the Intel DevCloud, sentiment analysis on Tweets, and Tokenizing audio with TokenLearner.
+> Some highlights include my research into social biases in LLMs as a graduate studnet and ny final undergraduate project where I looked at deepfakes on the Intel DevCloud, sentiment analysis on Tweets, and the muvi web-app that I helped develop.
->
-> This research project was especially challenging due to the scope and cross-disciplinary nature of the subject.
-Furthermore, the lack of previous research material made our processes even more tedious.
-We overcame these challenges by incorporating helpful social biases datasets as well as careful discussion and guidance regarding the scope of our work.

 ### [resume](https://axyoung.github.io/resume/)